Coldplay: 1997–1999: Formation and first years

-Wild informed BMG Publishing's Caroline Elleray and music lawyer Gavin Maude about the band.
-The former talked to Dan Keeling at Parlophone but he had already passed on them.
-Meanwhile, the latter talked to Simon Williams from Fierce Panda Records, who in turn told BBC Radio's Steve Lamacq.
-On 3 January 1999, Coldplay became the first unsigned act to guest on Lamacq's Evening Session.
-A month later, they made a short deal with Fierce Panda and re-recorded "Brothers & Sisters".
-Six other labels offered a contract as the band's popularity grew, but they wanted Parlophone, which led Elleray to contact Keeling once again.
-He changed his mind and the deal was signed at Trafalgar Square in April 1999, the same month in which "Brothers & Sisters" was released as a single.
-The next days saw them study for UCL's final examinations.
+Wild informed BMG Music Publishing's Caroline Elleray and lawyer Gavin Maude about the group.
+Elleray then talked to Dan Keeling at Parlophone, but he had already passed on them.
+Maude talked to Simon Williams from Fierce Panda, who contacted the BBC DJ Steve Lamacq.
+On 3 January 1999, Coldplay became the first unsigned act to appear on Lamacq's Evening Session.
+A month later, they signed a short-term contract with Fierce Panda and re-recorded "Brothers & Sisters".
+Six labels offered a contract as the band's popularity grew, but they wanted Parlophone, which led Elleray to meet Keeling again.
+He changed his mind, and the deal was signed at Trafalgar Square in April 1999, the same month in which "Brothers & Sisters" was released.
+The band spent the following days studying for UCL finals.

 On 27 June 1999, Coldplay made their first appearance at the Glastonbury Festival in the New Bands Tent.
 They later recorded The Blue Room, which had 5,000 copies pressed and sold to the public.
-Its sessions were originally meant for Parachutes (2000) but ended up becoming tumultuous, as Martin and Champion had heated discussions regarding the latter's abilities as a drummer: "Three days later, the rest of us were feeling miserable, [...] we asked him to come back.
-They made me have lots of vodka and cranberry juice in remembrance of what a nasty piece of work I was being".
-After working out their differences, the band started to work as a democracy, put in place a new set of rules and declared that anyone using hard drugs would be kicked out of the group immediately, a decision inspired by acts such as R.E.M. and U2.
+Its sessions were originally meant for Parachutes (2000), but became tumultuous due to Martin having heated discussions regarding Champion's abilities as a drummer.
+Martin said that "Three days later, the rest of us were feeling miserable and [...] we asked him to come back.
+They made me have lots of vodka and cranberry juice in remembrance of what a nasty piece of work I was being.
+Now if I find myself making a big mistake, I have to force myself to drink that stuff".
+After working out their differences, the band chose to operate as a democracy, established a new set of rules and proclaimed that anyone using hard drugs would be fired immediately, inspired by R.E.M. and U2.